Subscribe to Updates

 What to do if a temporary crown comes off?

-If your temporary crown comes off, call your dentist and schedule a dental appointment asap.
+If your temporary crown comes off, call your dentist and schedule a dental appointment ASAP.
 If it is intact and still in good shape, your dentist will simply recement it back.

 In case the crown cracks, fractures, or is lost, your dentist will make you a new one in a simple and quick procedure.